Subscribe to updates

 Council Tax Base and Collection Rate 2026/27 and Delegation of the Business Rate Estimate

-This report outlines the proposed Council Tax base for 2026/27, which is projected to be 91,726 Band D equivalent properties, an increase from the previous year.
-This rise is attributed to new property developments and an increased collection rate target of 98.0%.
-The report also details adjustments for discounts, premiums, exemptions, and Council Tax Support claims.
-Furthermore, it proposes delegating authority to the Executive Director for Finance and Corporate Services to determine the business rates tax base for 2026/27.
-The report highlights the Council's ethical debt collection policy and its commitment to supporting vulnerable groups through discounts, aligning with the Council's values of building shared prosperity and creating a compassionate council.
+This item focused on the Council Tax base for 2026/27, which was projected to be 91,726 Band D equivalent properties, an increase of 3,422 from the previous year.
+This increase was attributed to a rise in new properties, an improved collection rate from 97% to 98%, and the introduction of premiums on second homes and long-term empty properties.
+The report also detailed adjustments for discounts, exemptions, and the Council Tax Support scheme, which collectively reduced the tax base.
+The recommendations included approving the estimated numbers of properties per valuation band, an estimated collection rate of 98.0%, the Council Tax Base of 91,726 Band D equivalent properties, and the delegation of authority to the Executive Director for Finance & Corporate Services to determine the business rates tax base for 2026/27.
+The report also noted the Council's ethical debt collection policy, which aims to support vulnerable residents.

 Council Calendar of Meetings 2026/27